Arteiii/limitr/README.md

 ![Crates.io Version](https://img.shields.io/crates/v/limitr)

 `limitr` is a Rust crate that provides implementations of rate-limiting algorithms for controlling the rate of requests or operations.
-It includes various algorithms such as Token Bucket and Leaky Bucket, which are commonly used to manage and limit request rates in applications.
+It includes various algorithms such as Token Bucket, Leaky Bucket, Sliding Window, and Fixed Window, which are commonly used to manage and limit request rates in applications.

 ## Features

 - **Token Bucket**: Allows requests to be processed at a burst rate up to a certain capacity and then at a steady rate.
 - **Leaky Bucket**: Ensures a steady rate of processing by "leaking" requests at a constant rate, regardless of incoming request burstiness.
+- **Sliding Window**: Provides a more accurate request limiting mechanism by keeping track of individual requests over a moving window of time.
+- **Fixed Window**: Counts requests in fixed intervals, simpler than Sliding Window but can lead to bursts at the boundary of two windows.

 ## Installation